VictoriaMetrics/VictoriaMetrics/README.md

   -graphiteTrimTimestamp duration
      Trim timestamps for Graphite data to this duration.
 Minimum practical duration is 1s.
 Higher duration (i.e. 1m) may be used for reducing disk space usage for timestamp data (default 1s)
   -http.connTimeout duration
      Incoming http connections are closed after the configured timeout.
 This may help to spread the incoming load among a cluster of services behind a load balancer.
-Please note that the real timeout may be bigger by up to 10% as a protection against the thundering herd problem (default 2m0s)
+Please note that the real timeout may be bigger by up to 10% as a protection against the thundering herd problem
   -http.disableResponseCompression
      Disable compression of HTTP responses to save CPU resources.
 By default, compression is enabled to save network bandwidth
   -http.header.csp default-src 'self'